rust-lang/compiler-team/working-groups/traits/README.md

 Documents related to the wg-traits working group are stored on a dedicated repository, [rust-lang/wg-traits].
-This repository contains meeting minutes, regular updates, as well as draft RFCs and other documents.
+This repository contains meeting minutes, past sprints, as well as draft RFCs and other documents.

 [rust-lang/wg-traits]: https://github.com/rust-lang/wg-traits